 Mode of instruction

-Research internships are supervised by one of the researchers performing the project students are involved in; the coordinator of the internships is the internship tutor.
-Practical internships are supervised by a supervisor at the internship organization, and a tutor from the program group Parenting, Child Care and Development, Leiden University.
+Research internships are supervised by one of the researchers performing the project students are involved in; the co-ordinator of the internships is the internship tutor.
+Practical internships are supervised by a supervisor at the internship organization, and a tutor from the Programme group Parenting, Child Care and Development, Leiden University.

 At the end of your internship period, your internship tutor will determine your final grade.
 This grade is based on (1) the assessment advice of your internship supervisor, (2) the quality of the assignments you handed in and your participation in internship meetings, and (3) the quality of your internship report and/or final product.
 All parts should be assessed as at least satisfactory.